-As a Real Food & Lifestyle Medicine Health Coach, a Nutritional Chef, an author, speaker and an active food and health campaigner, (and a Partner, Mum and Grand-Mum too!)
-I know what it’s like to be a busy, professional woman who’s tired of being tired, tired of overwhelm and tired of fighting fatigue and just… keeping on.
+As a Nutrition & Lifestyle Medicine Health Coach, a Nutritional Chef, an author, speaker and an active food and health campaigner, (and a Partner, Mum and Grand-Mum too!)
+I know what it’s like to be a busy, professional woman who’s tired of being tired, tired of overwhelm and tired of fighting fatigue and just… keeping on keeping on.

-And I know too, what it’s like to witness my health go down the drain at the hands of a debilitating autoimmune disorder – for which there is, apparently, ‘no cure’ – and feel hopelessness stealing my spirit.
+And I know too, what it’s like to witness my health go down the drain at the hands of a debilitating autoimmune disorder and feel helplessness and hopelessness steal my spirit.

-But, with research, education, food and lifestyle changes, I reclaimed my health from all of the above.
+But, with research, education, food and lifestyle changes, I reclaimed my health.
 And as I regained my energy, vitality and health, I got my life and my spirit back and vowed to make the rest of my life the best of my life.

-And I knew then, that I could help other women do the same; women like me: switched-on, busy, caring women – but struggling with overwhelm and fatigue and sick and tired of saying “I’m tired.”
+And I knew then, that I could help other women do the same; women like you: switched-on, busy, caring women – but struggling with overwhelm and fatigue and sick and tired of saying “I’m so tired.”

 There IS another way….

-The British Holistic Medical Association’s approach to health creation considers diet, exercise, lifestyle choices, emotions and beliefs, experiences and relationships, family and community and the world around us.
-It puts whole people at the centre of the complex and interconnected web that is a whole life.
+The British Society of Lifestyle Medicine, the British Association for Holistic Medicine and Health Care and the UK Health Coaches Association approach to health creation all consider diet, exercise, lifestyle choices, emotions and beliefs, experiences and relationships, family and community and the world around us as determinants of our health.
+We are whole people at the centre of the complex and interconnected web that is a whole life.

 My approach puts a whole ‘you’ at the centre of your whole life.

-While often food is our first medicine, it’s absolutely by no means our only medicine!
-Make no mistake, no amount of perfect-for-you, nutritious healing foods will mend a broken lifestyle, the dis-ease of loneliness or the impact of a toxic environment.
+While it’s true that often our food is our first medicine, it’s absolutely by no means our only medicine!
+Make no mistake, no amount of perfect-for-you, nutritious healing foods will mend a broken lifestyle, the dis-ease of loneliness, poor quality sleep, or the impact of a toxic environment.

-So you’ll become much more aware of how fostering inner and outer connectedness underpins a truly healthy body and mind.
+With my support, you’ll become much more aware of how fostering inner and outer connectedness underpins a truly healthy body and mind.
 You’ll understand how a healthy mind and body depend on a metabolically supportive diet that feeds each and every cell in our body.
-You’ll learn to prioritise restful sleep; reduce stress and take time to rest, to relax and to take regular breaks in nature to move your body.
+You’ll learn to prioritise restful, quality sleep; reduce stress and take time to rest, to relax and take regular breaks in nature to move your body.
 You’ll learn to create a safe, non-toxic home environment that supports, rather than undermines your health.

-As importantly, and no matter where your starting point, with experienced coaching you’ll be able to make the changes that really matter for you.
+As importantly, and no matter where your starting point, with experienced whole-health nutrition and lifestyle health coaching you’ll be able to make the changes that really matter for you.